BFHS-Open/Workshops/CS_Ed_Week.md

 - Common Big O run times:
     - O(log *n*), known as *log time* - binary search
     - O(n), known as *linear time* - simple search
-    - O(n!) - really slow algorithm, like the travelling salesman
 ![graphs of algorithms](img/graphs.png "Graphs of different algorithms")
 - What is a logarithms?
   - Logs are like a flip of exponents